moallemi/kotlin-multiplatform-showcase/README.md

 ## Contributions

-If you've found an error in this sample, please file an issue.
+If you've found an error in this sample or you want to improve the project, please read the [Contributing Guide](CONTRIBUTING.md) first.

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request.
 Since this project is still in its very early stages,